 Takeaway: Make more positive and productive choices and decisions when you are young.
 Dare to take risks and go for your dreams.
 The impact will be great.

-2) Making the decision can greatly limit your life, and vice versa.
+2) Making the wrong decision can greatly limit your life, and vice versa.

 When you see your friend buys a new car and you do the same because you want to “prove” to them that you can do it as well.
 Little did you know that the monthly installment is more than what you can handle and you have to work like a slave to pay the installment.

 Guess what, your life will be greatly limited by the financial constraint created by your decision to buy the car.
-When someone presented you an opportunity, you can’t take the opportunity because of your car loan.
+When someone presented you with an opportunity, you can’t take the opportunity because of the commitment to your car loan.
 It can impact your life a lot.